 Accommodation in Playa Del Carmen

-Viceroy Riviera Maya is perfect if you’re planning a honeymoon or luxurious romantic getaway.
+If you’re on a budget AirBnB has some great options in the area.
+If you’re planning a honeymoon or luxurious romantic getaway, Viceroy Riviera Maya is perfect.
 Private villas are equipped with hammocks, plunge pools, outdoor jungle showers, and uber-spacious rooms.
 Little touches like Bose speakers and bespoke handmade soaps (watermelon was our favourite 🙂 ) add to the experience.

 Days 4-6 Rio Lagartos, Mexico